-The UOIG actively manages over $1,000,000, which is spread across three different portfolios:
+The UOIG actively manages over $1,000,000, which is spread across two different portfolios:

 For the Tall Firs Portfolio, the group breaks the market down into five different sectors: healthcare, consumer goods, financials, technology, and IME (Industry/Materials/Energy).
 As our process is focused on purchasing individual companies, we rarely make sector bets and attempt to track our benchmarks’ sector allocations closely.
 This structure allows our group to search for attractive investment opportunities throughout the marketplace, yet still follow the general sector allocations as defined by the respective benchmarks.
 This is especially critical from a performance perspective, as it allows us to measure our equity selection skills.